Odds are, your employees are experimenting with Generative Artificial Intelligence (Generative AI) in their roles.

 You can hold an all-hands meeting where you address questions about the parameters around AI use at the company, talk about upcoming webinars and workshops on the topic, and remind your team to showcase examples of AI success stories.

-Learn How to Leverage AI in Your Organization with HatchWorks
+Learn How to Leverage AI and Machine Learning in Your Organization with HatchWorks

 Building upon the essential skills of critical thinking, problem-solving, and adaptability, HatchWorks offers two pivotal programs to elevate your organization’s AI readiness.